Can basal and squamous cell skin cancers be prevented?

 Protect children from the sun

 Children need special attention, since they tend to spend more time outdoors and can burn more easily.
 Parents and other caregivers should protect children from excess sun exposure by using the steps above.
-Older children need to be cautioned about sun exposure as they become more independent.
 It is important, particularly in parts of the world where it is sunnier, to cover your children as fully as is reasonable.
 You should develop the habit of using sunscreen on exposed skin for yourself and your children whenever you go outdoors and may be exposed to large amounts of sunlight.
+Children need to be taught about the dangers of too much sun exposure as they become more independent.

 Babies younger than 6 months should be kept out of direct sunlight and protected from the sun with hats and protective clothing.
 Sunscreen may be used on small areas of exposed skin only if adequate clothing and shade are not available.